GuoBioinfoLab/TCellSI/README.md

 # TCellSI
-T-cell state identifier (TCellSI) is a tool to assess the degree of eight distinct T-cell states including Quiescence, Regulating, Proliferation, Helper, Cytotoxicity, Progenitor exhaustion, Terminal exhaustion, and Senescence based on the degree of resting, activation, and suppression using specific marker gene sets and a compiled reference spectrum of T-cell states from transcriptomic data.
+T cell state identifier (TCellSI) is a tool to access eight distinct T cell states including Quiescence, Regulating, Proliferation, Helper, Cytotoxicity, Progenitor exhaustion, Terminal exhaustion, and Senescence.
+TCellSI provides a T cell state score (TCSS) for samples using specific marker gene sets and a compiled reference spectrum of T cell states from transcriptomic data.
 The major algorithm of TCellSI is shown as follows:

 ![image](https://github.com/VyvyanYjm/TCellSI/blob/main/algorithm.jpg)
 ## Installation